cfaagaard/CGM.NET/readme.md

 - .NET Core (just a proof-of-concept that it can run on Linux.
 Why?
 Because you can :-)... maybe.... )
 - Scenario: Mobil: Almost always online and limited power. -> Developer module that can code generate  sketch-scripts for the arduino.
 (Is Ardunio the right platform??)
 Tested this scenario with a Raspberry pie 3 and a battery pack of 20000mAh.
 It lasted for almost 24 hours.
+- Upgrade to .NET standard 2.0. (waiting on the UWP version to support .NET standard 2.0.
+Comes later this year.)